Sogandste/EVisionary/README.md

 ## Overview

-Extracellular vesicle (EV) research depends on three community repositories that serve complementary but structurally incompatible roles. **Vesiclepedia** and **ExoCarta** function as molecular cargo catalogues — indexing proteins, mRNAs, miRNAs, and lipids reported in EV isolates — while **EV-TRACK** captures study-level experimental reporting metadata.
-Each repository operates under a distinct schema, controlled vocabulary, and annotation granularity, which makes cross-repository querying a manual, error-prone exercise.
-A question as straightforward as *"which miRNAs have been reported in plasma-derived EVs from breast cancer cohorts"* cannot be answered by any single source and typically requires researchers to search each repository independently and reconcile identifiers by hand.

-EVisionary addresses this gap by converting dated repository exports into a single, locally queryable snapshot — harmonized sufficiently to support unified search, but conservative enough to avoid introducing biological relationships that the source data does not substantiate.
-Source attribution is preserved at the record level throughout normalization and deduplication.
-Raw fields are retained alongside their normalized counterparts.
-Missing values are explicitly marked as `Unknown` rather than inferred.

-A critical design distinction: **EVisionary is not a federated query engine.** It operates on static snapshots obtained on a specific date, processed once and queried locally.
-This architectural choice prioritizes reproducibility over currency — a trade-off that is appropriate for meta-analytical workflows and systematic evidence review, but means the snapshot will inevitably lag behind the live repositories.

-A live demo is available for interactive exploration:
+EVisionary is a local, snapshot-based framework for harmonizing and querying extracellular vesicle (EV) repository data while preserving source provenance.
+It integrates dated exports from **Vesiclepedia**, **ExoCarta**, and **EV-TRACK** into a unified, locally queryable resource designed for reproducible EV data reuse.

+The framework addresses a practical limitation in EV bioinformatics: existing EV repositories contain complementary but structurally heterogeneous information.
+Vesiclepedia and ExoCarta primarily report molecular cargo, whereas EV-TRACK captures study-level reporting metadata.
+Differences in schema, terminology, annotation depth, and query behavior make cross-repository searches difficult to reproduce and interpret.

+EVisionary harmonizes these sources conservatively.
+It standardizes selected fields, retains raw annotations, preserves repository identity, and avoids unsupported biological inference.
+Missing or ambiguous values are represented explicitly as `Unknown`.

+> **Design principle:** EVisionary improves cross-repository search without hiding source-specific uncertainty.

+EVisionary is **not** a live federated query engine.
+It operates on dated local snapshots to prioritize reproducibility, auditability, and stable query behavior.

+Demo:

 ```text
 https://evisionary.onrender.com/